aarontartz/BMS-Project/activity_1/README.md

-Contains LTSpice simulations for prototype activity 1
+Contains LTSpice simulations & any other helpful files for prototype activity 1